GIXLabs/GIXLabs.github.io/tools/sewing_machines/embroidery.md

 To do your first embroidery, we are going to start with a simple shape with a one color stitch.

-1. Define the workspace to the hoops capacity.
+1. Define the workspace (File > Document Properties) to the hoops capacity.

    | Hoop Size (workspace) in mm | Hoop name |
    | --------------------------- | --------- |